delta-rho/install-emr/README.md

 ## Accessing RStudio ##
 *****

-From your local machine, using the IP address or public DNS of the master node  (listed in the cluster details on the AWS EMR console page above) from a  web browser navigate to http://[master ip address]:8787
+From your local machine, using the IP address or public DNS of the master node  (listed in the cluster details on the AWS EMR console page above) from a  web browser navigate to http://[master ip address]
 login as user3/user3

 ## Common Problems ##